A vanilla Rao--Blackwellization of Metropolis--Hastings algorithms: The Rao--Blackwellization solution

-Therefore, since $\hat\xi_i$ is a conditional expectation of $\frn_i$, its variance is necessarily smaller. \end{proof}
+Therefore, since $\hat\xi_i$ is a conditional expectation of $\frn_i$, its variance is necessarily smaller. \end{pf}

-We note that this unbiased estimate of $1/p(\frx_i)$ can be related to the Bernoulli factory approach of \cite{latuszynski:kosmidis:papa:roberts:2010}, in that we are only using Bernoulli events in this derivation.
+We note that this unbiased estimate of $1/p(\frx_i)$ can be related to the Bernoulli factory approach of \citet{latuszynskikosmidispaparoberts2010}, in that we are only using Bernoulli events in this derivation.

 Given that $\alpha(\frx_i,y_j)$ involves a ratio of probability densities, $\alpha(\frx_i,y_j)$ takes the value $1$ with positive probability and the sum $\hat\xi_i$ is therefore almost surely finite.
-This may however requires far too many iterations to be realistically computed or it may involve too much variability in the number of iterations thus required.
-An intermediate estimator with a fixed computational cost is fortunately available:
+This may, however, require far too many iterations to be realistically computed or it may involve too much variability in the number of iterations thus required.
+An intermediate estimator with a fixed computational cost is fortunately available. \begin{prop} If $(y_j)_j$ is an i.i.d. sequence with distribution $q(y|\frx_i)$ and $(u_j)_j$ is an i.i.d. uniform sequence, for any $k\ge0$, the quantity